gumquat/holbertonschool-higher_level_programming/python-more_classes/README.md

-# Write a class Rectangle that defines a rectangle by: (based on 7-rectangle.py)
+# Write a class Rectangle that defines a rectangle

 ## Private instance attribute: width:
 property def width(self): to retrieve it